Uniform exponential growth for CAT(0) square complexes: Main argument

 We are now ready to prove Theorem \ref{MainTheorem}, which we restate here for convenience.

 \begin{theorem*} Let $F$ be a finite collection of hyperbolic automorphisms of a \cat square complex.
 Then either

-\begin{enumerate} \item there exists a pair of elements in $a,b\in F$ and a pair words of length at most 7 in $a$ and $b$ which freely generate a free semigroup, or \item there exists a flat (of dimension 1 or 2) in $X$ stabilized by all elements of $F$. \end{enumerate} \end{theorem*}
+\begin{enumerate} \item there exists a pair of words of length at most 10 in $F$ which freely generate a free semigroup, or \item there exists a flat (of dimension 1 or 2) in $X$ stabilized by all elements of $F$. \end{enumerate} \end{theorem*}

-\begin{proof} Consider $S=\{s_1,s_2, \ldots,s_n\}$.
+\begin{proof} Consider $F=\{s_1,s_2, \ldots,s_n\}$.
 Each of the pairs $\{s_i,s_j\}$ satisfy one of the cases I, II, or III, above.

 If there exists a pair of type III, without loss of generality, assume that is the pair $\{s_1,s_2\}$, with $s_2$ subparallel to $s_1$ and $s_1$ not subparallel to $s_2$.
 In this case, the parallel set $Y_{s_1}=E\times \{point\}$.
 In this case, for every other $s_i$, we have that the pair $s_1, s_i$ is either of type I or III.
 In either case, we obtain that $s_i $ stabilizes $E$ and we are done.